iliev-nikola/the-snake/README.md

 # The Snake

-## My version of the game "The Snake"
+## My interpretation of the game "The Snake"

 ### Link to hosted project: [here](https://iliev-nikola.github.io/the-snake/)